igrek51/nuclear/README.md

 ## How does it work?
 1. You define all required CLI rules for your program in a declarative tree.
 2. User provides command-line arguments when running program in a shell.
-3. `cliglue` parses and validates all the parameters, flags, sub-commands, positional arguments, etc.
+3. `cliglue` parses and validates all the parameters, flags, sub-commands, positional arguments, etc, and stores them internally.
 4. `cliglue` finds the most relevant action (starting from the most specific) and invokes it.
 5. When invoking a function, `cliglue` injects all its needed parameters based on the previously defined & parsed values.